Main Website

 How does a wireframe layout help in mobile app design?

-The point of mobile app design is not simply making the app look good.
+The point of mobile app design is not simply to make the app look good.
 User experience derives itself from more factors than just aesthetic brilliance.

 The wireframe layout helps showcase all the actions users take on an app.
 In this example, you can use a wireframe layout to visualize a faster purchasing process.